Big-Mande/Big-Mande/README.md

 - 👋 Hi, I’m Christian!
-- 👀 I’m interested in learning automation as well as data analysis and development
+- 👀 I’m interested in learning full stack web developement and possibly data analysis!
-- 🌱 I’m currently learning how to build and scale APi's
+- 📔 Im currently learning HTML, CSS, and JavaScript!
-- 💞️ I’m looking to collaborate on a data analysis project or a web scraping project!
+- 🌱 I’m a CS student with some experience in C, C++, Python and SQL
 - 📫 Get into contact with me by emailing me at chirales97@gmail.com

 <!---